 This may seem like a small consideration but it matters in a big way.
 There is a small portion of the population for whom cruising is just not a realistic vacation choice thanks to motion sickness or related health issues.

 It’s impossible to know for sure whether any of your family members will be affected by cruises until you take one.
-The vast majority of people who don’t already have known motion sickness or related problems will be fine on any cruise (I personally have vertigo and have no problems even on small ships in big waves, although my father with Meniere’s disease can no longer cruise).
+The vast majority of people who don’t already have known motion sickness or related problems will be fine on any cruise, especially with a little Dramamine or SeaBands for backup.
+I personally have vertigo and have no problems even on small ships in big waves, although my father with Meniere’s disease can no longer cruise.
 But if this worries you and you have not cruised before, I’d steer clear of a long open water DCL itinerary as your first trip.
 It’s not much of a vacation for anyone if even one member of the family feels poorly.

 Do You Have a Big Family or Need more Space?

 If you have more than two kids, you are probably already used to the challenge of standard hotel rooms.
-Most of them are built for four.
+Most of them are built for four – if that.
 Upgrading to larger accommodations or even booking two rooms brings major increased costs.

 Big families will likely find that both Aulani and Disney Cruise Line present the usual challenges.
-As you can probably imagine, space is a little easier to come by on land than on sea.
-Larger suites and condos are ultimately available at Aulani.
+As you can probably imagine, however, space is a little easier to come by on land than on sea.
+Larger suites and condos are ultimately a bit more readily available at Aulani.

 Do You Have Teens?

-Allison’s sons mentioned that they thought Aulani might be a better fit for an extended family vacation where families had their own activities and agenda.
-But they thought DCL was better when traveling with just their immediate family because it was easier to make and meet friends on board.
+That said, Aulani would still work well for teens on a vacation with extended family and friends and built-in socialization.
+But DCL is better when traveling with just your immediate family because it is easier for teens to make and meet friends on board.

 Do You Have a Passport?